geerlingguy/ansible-role-composer/README.md

 If `true`, and if there are any configured `composer_global_packages`, the `vendor/bin` directory inside `composer_home_path` will be added to the system's default `$PATH` (for all users).

+    composer_github_oauth_token: ''

+GitHub OAuth token, used to avoid GitHub API rate limiting errors when building and rebuilding applications using Composer.
+Follow GitHub's directions to [Create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) if you run into these rate limit errors.

 ## Dependencies

 None (but make sure you've installed PHP; the `geerlingguy.php` role is recommended).